baihongjie/selfdrivingcar/PIDControl/README.md

 ## Reflection

 1. Jp: too small will make the car osillate too slowly and it will cause problem on curves.
-Too large will cause the car to overshoot and shaking around the center and sometimes the car may drive out of the way.
+Too large will cause the car to overshoot and shaking around the center.
+Sometimes the car may drive out of the way.
 2. Jd: help to smooth the overshoot problem.
-Too small will not help enough with the overshoot and too large will make the car less sensitive to curves.
+Too small will not help enough with the overshoot; too large will make the car less willing to turn.
-3. Ji: this should help with system bias but for the simulator it didn't seem to matter much.
+3. Ji: this should help with system bias but it didn't seem to matter much for this testing environment.

 The final parameter I chose is Jp=0.17, Jd=5, Ji=0.
-I started with an arbitrary initial value and increased it by small values, then I checked video to see how it goes (I sometimes use error value as a reference).
+I started with an arbitrary initial value and increased it by small value, then I checked video to see how it goes (I sometimes use error value as a reference).
 1. The car should not overshoot too obviouly.
 2. The car should steer reasonably while on the curve.
 The video is like this: